 Society expects everyone to meet social standards for success

 Society expects everyone to meet social standards for success: to make a career, have an impressive LinkedIn profile, buy expensive clothes and electronics to show off, compete on salaries with colleagues, wait what?
 How come people put money above family, life purpose, hobbies, honesty, love, free time, their dreams, etc.?
-Refusal to live in accordance with the plan created by society doesn’t make you a bad person or a person who needs to see a psychologist.
-See my article on Success and Its True Meaning.
+Refusal to live in accordance with the plan created by society and having no need to seek validation from others doesn’t make you a bad person or a person who needs to see a psychologist.
+See my blogpost on Success and Its True Meaning.

 Society expects everyone to be energetic, enthusiastic, motivated, productive and never tired

-I have to confess: I hate the word “productive”.
+I have to confess: I hate the word “productive” and when people boast about their productivity on social media.
 It’s 7 am and you’re still sleeping?
 That girl you follow on Instagram has already got up, cleaned her apartment, made breakfast, completed a 1-hour training in the gym, took a shower, and has already been working for an hour!
-You’re wasting your time!
+You’re wasting your life!
 Do you even want to ever become successful?
 You’re such a failu… Sometimes I think that I’m so low-energy that it’s embarrassing and sometimes I think that society wants everyone to be overachievers.

 The truth about introverts is that social interactions take away our energy.
 We don’t feel better or at least the same after communicating with most people.
 That is why it’s hard for introverts to work at extroverted jobs.
 The less people are around us – the better.

 And it’s okay to have less energy than someone else.
 I don’t get up at 7 because if I did, I’d be wasting time for several hours because of not feeling well, then I’d be too tired in the afternoon because I woke up too early.
 People are not robots.
 We need time to relieve stress and restore our energy.
+By the way, check out this amazing list of effective ways to relieve stress quickly.
 We need time to just enjoy life without the need to rush, surpass, and achieve.
 If I need more time than someone else, it’s fine by me.
 I don’t need to prove anything to anyone on social media or be an overachiever.

 Personality rights of introverts must be respected